Step-By-Step Guide: How to Advertise on Google

 05. Select your keywords

-You can use Google Ads’ Keyword Planner, as well as these other free essential SEO tools, to figure out what keywords you’re feeling lucky about.
+You can use Google Ads’ Keyword Planner, as well as other free essential SEO tools, to figure out what keywords you’re feeling lucky about.
 First, let’s define a keyword: a three to five word-long phrase that an Internet user might use to find a business like yours.
 For instance, a browser on the hunt for a new bike might type in: ‘best quality mountain bike.’
 As the proud owner of your business’ website, you’re looking to find that sweet spot between a high volume of average monthly searches, and words that accurately describe your content with as much precision as possible.
 That is, while the search volume for ‘movies’ might be off the charts, the competition for that word will be so fierce that your film editing freelance company won’t be able to enter the game.There are some keyword party tricks you can pull out here (we know we’re cool, you don’t have to tell us).
 One is using long tail keywords, that help you curate the traffic coming your way so your ads get seen by exactly the right eyes.
 Another is taking advantage of Google Ads’ keyword matching options.
 This feature lets you act as a club bouncer of sorts, opening or closing the doors to your ad based on how closely someone’s search terms match the keywords you’ve bid on.
 This is helpful because it lets you broaden or narrow your audience, depending on what you think would result in the highest click-through rate for your ad.

 06. Enter your bid